kamshory/OTP-Pi/README.md

 ## SMS Setting

-SMS Setting adalah konfigurasi pengiriman SMS oleh OTP-Pi.
+SMS Setting is the configuration of sending SMS by OTP-Pi.

 | Field | Description |
 | ----- | ----------- |